+In this article, we discuss video- and image-based emotion recognition challenges and explore ways to overcome them.
 This article will be useful for developers and other specialists who are working on emotional recognition solutions or are interested in emotion recognition technology.

 Emotion recognition (ER) combines knowledge of artificial intelligence (AI) and psychology.
 Let’s find out how these fields can be united.

 On the AI side, emotion recognition in video relies on object and motion detection.
 Emotion recognition is carried out using one of two AI approaches: machine learning (ML) or deep learning (DL).
 We’ll take a look at both of these in the next part of the article.

 The facial emotion recognition process is divided into three key stages:

 - Detection of faces and facial parts — At this stage, an ER solution treats the human face as an object.
 It detects facial features (brows, eyes, mouth, etc.), notices their position, and observes their movements for some time (this period is different for each solution).

 - Feature extraction — The ER solution extracts the detected features for further analysis.

 Expression classification — This final stage is devoted to recognizing emotions.
 ER software analyzes a facial expression based on extracted features.
 These features are compared to labeled data (for ML-based solutions) or information from the previous analysis (for DL-based solutions).
 An emotion is recognized when a set of features matches the description of the emotion.

 And this is where psychology joins the game.
 Usually, an ER solution detects seven basic emotions: